 In the shadow of the mighty Mt.
 Kilimanjaro, Amboseli National Park is one of the world’s leading safari destinations.
 Home to huge numbers of elephants and other wildlife the park is a mecca for wildlife lovers.
 This trip explores Amboseli as well as visiting both the West and East sections of the huge Tsavo National Park.
 By visiting the popular Amboseli and the more rugged and wild Tsavo National Park s on this one tour you will be in a position to experience all aspects of Kenya’s wildlife tourism.

 African Bush Elephant

 On your arrival into Nairobi you will be collected by your local guide and driver and taken to your accommodation on the edge of the city.
-If your arrival flight is early enough we can make it to the Mara today, otherwise it will be an early start for us to get to the Amboseli National Park tomorrow.
+If your arrival flight is early enough we can make it to the Amboseli today, otherwise it will be an early start for us to get to the Amboseli National Park tomorrow.

 Amboseli National Park

 This morning after breakfast at the hotel in Nairobi, you will leave the hustle and bustle and start our journey south-east and towards the border of Kenya / Tanzania.
 Our destination will come into view long before we are due to reach there as the iconic and imposing Mt.
 Kilimanjaro looms large out of the haze and begins to dominate the horizon.
 The mountain itself is over the border in Tanzania but the shadow it casts falls over the next park on our trip, Amboseli.
 We will arrive at the lodge and have the rest of the day to rest after the long journey getting here.